Andrew West (linguist)

-His subsequent work is in the minority languages of China, especially Khitan, Manchu, and Mongolian.
+His subsequent work was in the minority languages of China, especially Khitan, Manchu, and Mongolian.
 He proposed an encoding scheme for the 'Phags-pa script, which was subsequently included in Unicode version 5.0.

-West has also worked to encode gaming symbols and phonetic characters to the UCS, and has been working on encodings for Tangut and Jurchen.
+West also worked to encode gaming symbols and phonetic characters to the UCS, and worked on encodings for Tangut and Jurchen.
+He died from a heart attack on 10 July 2025, aged 65.